 We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we conduct our Phase 2b trial of FX-322 (FX-322-208) and extension trials of FX-322-111 and FX-322-112, continue ongoing activities related to FX-345 and MS, initiate additional clinical trials, and continue to discover and develop additional product candidates.
-We have in the past and may in the future need to engage additional third parties and CROs earlier than we might normally do so in response to limitations on these CROs services as a result of the COVID-19 pandemic to advance these activities.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to increased scale, duration and the higher costs associated with later stage clinical trials.